Samsung Galaxy S20 5G

 Is there a better alternative?

-Yes.
-The Galaxy S20 Plus is the better buy in the Galaxy S20 range, but if you only want to spend $1,000 on a new phone, then take a very good look at the $1,000 iPhone 11 Pro and the $1,000 OnePlus 8 Pro.
+If you only want to spend $1,000 on a new phone, then take a very good look at the $1,000 iPhone 11 Pro and the $1,000 OnePlus 8 Pro.
 Both seriously challenge the Galaxy S20, with excellent battery, camera, and screen performance, all at the same price.
 The 5.8-inch iPhone 11 Pro will fulfill your desire for a sensibly sized flagship too.
+You can compare the iPhone 11 Pro and Galaxy S20 yourself if you read our in-depth piece about them.

 We also think the $700 iPhone 11 is a great buy.
 If you want a brilliant camera phone and aren’t worried about battery life, then the Google Pixel 4 XL is worth looking at, and if you’re in the U.K. and want a less common alternative, the Oppo Find X2 Pro fills the gap if you don’t mind spending more.